How To Accept Credit Card Payments Online

 This pricing method blends the interchange rate and the processor’s markup into one competitive fee.
 Your processor will charge you a flat percentage for every card transaction—regardless of its type.

-While it’s easy to understand, you may end up paying a lot more for transactions that typically cost less to process.
+While it’s easy to understand, you may end up paying a lot more for transactions that typically cost less to process, such as debit card transactions.

 Subscription pricing.
-Payment processors that implement membership pricing give you access to direct interchange rates—regardless of your processing volume.
-And instead of adding a percent markup to each transaction, you’re simply charged a flat subscription fee every month.
+Payment processors that implement membership pricing give you access to direct interchange rates.
+The fixed subscription fee is based on your processing volume tier, but instead of adding a percent markup to each transaction, you’re simply charged a flat monthly fee.

 This often turns out to be more cost-effective in the long run as your business scales and you process more (including being able to directly benefit from Level 2 and Level 3 interchange rates).